hands-on-engineering/labs/ltspice/lab1/planning.md

 The goal of this lab is to allow you to explore these concepts further to expose you to some of the basics of Electrical Engineering.

+This lab is split into two parts.
+Here you will build the foundation required to understand what's going on under the hood in LTSpice.
+In lab 2, you will get to actually play with LTSpice.

 Many of the concepts we cover here are a preview of what you might learn in a course like EECS 215.
 If you enjoy this lab and the concepts of it, please consider taking the course!

 If you find these concepts easy, consider completing the advanced version of this lab written by Sarah.
-Many of you asked about our liberal usage of capacitors in the circuits you've designed, particularly around LDOs.
-In that lab, you will design filters using capacitors and explore basic first order circuits; hopefully, this gives some intuition around how we can exploit energy storage elements to stabilize our circuits.
+In that lab, you get to explore basic first order circuits.

 ### Credits